Marinelio/fire_detection/README.md

 # Fire Detection using YOLO and Ultralytics

 This project is a fire detection system that uses YOLO (You Only Look Once) and the Ultralytics library for real-time fire detection in images and videos.
-It leverages PyTorch and Ultralytics to achieve high accuracy and performance.

 ## Requirements